top of page

 2. Pay Down Credit Card Balances

-• Ask for a credit limit increase (but don’t increase your spending)
+• Request a credit limit increase (without increasing spending)

 Impact of Utilization on Score